SayHelloGmbH/hello-roots/README.md

 - admin.min.css is loaded in the backend.
 This file is generated from _.build/assets/styles/admin.scss_.
 - ui.min.css is loaded in the backend.
 This file is generated from _.build/assets/styles/ui.scss_.

+#### CSS Variables

+The CSS will be generated with [CSS Variables](https://dev.to/sarah_chima/an-introduction-to-css-variables-cmj) in the generated stylesheets.
+The (JavaScript-based) Ponyfill `css-vars-ponyfill` ([source](https://github.com/jhildenbiddle/css-vars-ponyfill)) is included for IE11 support in the frontend. (_Not_ in the admin area!.)

 #### Gutenberg Blocks

 The Theme is provided with built-in SCSS support for Gutenberg blocks.
 There is a specific `Gutenberg` Package for some functionality.

-The SCSS variable `$block-mode` is defined in _admin.scss_ and _ui.scss_ appropriate to each context, so that the mixins _blocks-frontend_ and _blocks-backend_ can generate the CSS appropriately for the current context.
+The SCSS variable `$block-mode` is defined in _admin.scss_ and _ui.scss_ appropriate to each context, so that the mixins `blocks-frontend` and `blocks-backend` can generate the CSS appropriately for the current context.
 For example:

 ```scss
 .wp-block-image {